s4cha/SQueaL/README.md

-# Squeal
+# SQueaL
 Type Safe SQL in Swift

-*Squeal is th sound you make when you realize there's a typo in your SQL statement.*
+*Squeal is the sound you make when you realize there's a typo in your SQL statement.*

 ## Demo time 🍿
 Raw SQL